learn-co-students/objc-deploy-on-day-1-redux-ios-0916/README.md

 3. Open the `DeployOnDay1Redux.xcworkspace` file and check out what we've got for you.
 Go ahead and run the project.
 You'll see a fairly non-functional tic-tac-toe app.
 Let's make it work!
 4. Open up `FISTicTacToeGame.m`.
 This is where you'll be doing most of your work.
 Your job is to implement the methods in there.
 You'll note that there are already implementations for some of the methods, but they're not exactly smart.
 Let's look at each method in turn and what it's supposed to do:

 * `-init` is responsible for setting up new games, so this is the first method called when a new game is started.
 This method is going to call the `resetboard` method you'll define next.
 This is to make sure the board is initialized as empty, however you decide to do that.
-You won't need to add anything here but take a look, don't worry about understanding everything that's happening, we'll get to that later in the course.
+You won't need to add anything here but take a look, and don't worry about understanding everything that's happening as we'll get to it later in the course.

 * `-resetBoard` should clear the game board of all player moves, so that a new game can begin.
-	* You'll use the `board` property we declared for you - `@property (nonatomic, strong) NSMutableArray *board;`
+	* You'll use the `board` property declared for you at the top of the `FISTicTacToeGame.m` file: `@property (nonatomic, strong) NSMutableArray *board;`.
-  	* The property can be defined just like variables, but with the syntax `self.board` (for example: `self.board = [[NSMutableArray alloc] init];`)
+  	* The value for this property can be defined just like the value for a variable, but with the syntax `self.board` (for example: `self.board = [[NSMutableArray alloc] init];`).
+  	* Think about the game owning the `board` property.
+So `FISTicTacToeGame.m` can look at it`self` and see `board`.
 	* How can you define an empty board?
 Think about how best to represent your board -- it's a 3x3 grid, where each space can be empty "", "X", or "O".
 What sort of mutable data structure that you know might work?
 Don't forget that the basic data structures can be nested if need be!
 	* The property's scope spans the entire class and therefore it can be accessed inside any method within the class.
 This will be useful since you will need to know the state of the board at each turn of the game.